 Most contracts involve a “Term”.
 The Term is the length of time a contract is valid.
 When a Term has been set for a contract, the information is shown in the Term field.
 Various information will be displayed such as the 'next renewal', 'initial period' and 'cancel by date'.
 This display will be dependent on the information that you have entered.

 The dates shown can be used in Reports or placed on the contract summary screen.
 You can also use the dates to create Alerts.
-For example.
-Send an alert to the contract manager on the cancellation date.
+For example, you can send an alert to the contract manager on the cancellation date.

 Fig 1 - Term Display

-There are 4 types of contract Term that the term field supports.
+There are 4 types of contract terms that the Term field supports.
 When you create a contract, you can choose a specific Term type:

 None: used where no term is required

 Fixed Term: the term has a specific start and end date